cricehomelab/cricehomelab/README.md

 and courses largely revolving around system administration, and getting a better understanding of the architectures that are used in businesses.
 - Current lines of study.
   - Puppet
+  - Building Linux proficiencies.
   - c#
-  - - Building Linux proficiencies.
   - Python
   - Cloud
     - Google Cloud Platform